 Great Place Scheme

 All Great Place Scheme events which were scheduled to take place until the end of August have also been postponed.

-If you aren’t getting out and about yet, our wonderful World Heritage Site, please visit us virtually – keep an eye on our Facebook ,Twitter and Instagram feeds or visit our YouTube channel.
+If you aren’t getting out and about yet, our wonderful World Heritage Site can still be visited virtually – keep an eye on our Facebook ,Twitter and Instagram feeds or visit our YouTube channel.

-You can enjoy some online activities on our Derwent Valley Mills at Home Page here
+You can enjoy some online activities and videos on our Derwent Valley Mills at Home Page here

 Many thanks and keep safe.